Are Sports Tickets Tax Deductible? What Still Is

 For most other business-related meals, you can typically only deduct 50% of the cost.
 This rule applies to “ordinary and necessary” meals where business is conducted.
 Think of taking a client out to lunch to discuss a project or grabbing dinner with a partner to strategize.
 The meal can’t be overly lavish or extravagant, and you (or an employee) must be present.
 This 50% limit also applies to meals for employees traveling for work.
 Careful business tax planning is essential to make sure you’re correctly applying this rule and not leaving money on the table or claiming more than you should.

-Entertainment Costs You Can’t Deduct
+Entertainment Costs You Can’t Write Off

 This is where many business owners get confused.
 Since the Tax Cuts and Jobs Act of 2017, most entertainment expenses are no longer deductible.
 This means you can’t write off the cost of tickets to a concert, sporting event, or golf outing, even if you’re there with a client.
 The IRS is very clear on this: if the activity is primarily for amusement or recreation, it doesn’t qualify.
 Misunderstanding this rule can lead to disallowed expenses and potential penalties during an audit.
 If you receive a notice, having professional audit representation can make all the difference.